ZephyrBlu/recursive-parse/README.md

-# Recursive Replay Parsing for Tournaments
+# Recursive Replay Parsing for Tournament Replay Packs

 This is a script for parsing tournament replay packs.
 It recursively searches sub-directories for replay files, then parses the replays using the [Zephyrus Replay Parser](https://github.com/ZephyrBlu/zephyrus-sc2-parser).